readthedocs/readthedocs.org/docs/tutorial/index.rst

-To enable that functionality, first click on the "Advanced Settings" link on the left under the "⚙ Admin" menu, check the "Build pull requests for this project" checkbox, and click the "Save" button at the bottom of the page.
+To enable that functionality, first click on the "Advanced Settings" link on the left under the "⚙ Admin" menu, check the "Build pull requests for this project" checkbox, and click the :guilabel:`Save` button at the bottom of the page.

-Next, navigate to your GitHub repository, locate the file ``docs/source/index.rst``, and click on the pencil icon on the top-right with the tooltip "Edit this file" to open a web editor (more information `on their documentation`__).
+Next, navigate to your GitHub repository, locate the file ``docs/source/index.rst``, and click on the |:pencil2:| icon on the top-right with the tooltip "Edit this file" to open a web editor (more information `on their documentation`__).

 __  https://docs.github.com/en/github/managing-files-in-a-repository/managing-files-on-github/editing-files-in-your-repository